 Melissa Benn is a writer, journalist and campaigner.
 She was educated at Holland Park comprehensive and the London School of Economics where she studied history.
 Before becoming a full time writer, she worked for the National Council for Civil Liberties, the Open University, Women in Prison and the London magazine City Limits.

-Benn worked on the co-operatively run London magazine City Limits and her journalism has appeared in numerous newspapers and magazines including The Guardian, The Independent, The Times, Marxism Today, the London Review of Books, Cosmopolitan, Public Finance and the New Statesman.
-She is a regular contributor to The Guardian and a columnist for Public Finance magazine.
+As a freelance writer, her essays and journalism have appeared in a wide range of publications, including The Independent, The Times, Public Finance, Marxism Today, the London Review of Books, Cosmopolitan and Public Finance.
+She is a regular contributor to The Guardian and New Statesman.

 Melissa is a regular speaker and broadcaster.
-She has written and presented several Radio Four programmes and has been a guest on the Today programme, Woman’s Hour, Saturday Live, A Good Read, RIchard and Judy, the Sky Book Show and Sky news programme, and was one of several writers featured in a one hour special on the representation of politics in the arts and fiction on Radio Four presented by Mark Lawson.
+She has written and presented several Radio Four programmes and has been a guest on the Today programme, Woman’s Hour, Saturday Live, A Good Read, Richard and Judy, the Sky Book Show and Sky news programme; she was one of several writers featured in a one hour special on the representation of politics in the arts and fiction on Radio Four presented by Mark Lawson.
 She has spoken at the Hay, Edinburgh, Bath and Cheltenham literary festivals, among many others.

 In 2011, she published School Wars: The Battle for Britain’s Education which the Observer called ‘a tremendous book.’
 In the months after publication, she travelled around the country discussing the book’s arguments with audiences ranging from the HMC (Independent School Heads) to community groups to the heads of the powerful burgeoning academy chains.